joshdhenry/SpinWheelControl/README.md

 ## Installation

-This project is still under construction and may not work as expected until its first stable release.
+To run this on your own machine, install Cocoapods, create a podfile in the project's root directory using pod name SpinWheelControl, and run pod install from the command line while inside the root directory.

-To run this on your own machine, install Cocoapods, create a podfile, and run pod install from the command line while inside your project's root directory.
+No extra configuration should be necessary to include this control in Swift projects.

 To make this work in your Objective-C project:
 In your project's (not the target's) build settings, set the Defines Module flag to YES.